Skin & Hair Glossary of ingredients & terms. Defining the hair and skin ingredients with meaningful results. Updated regularly.

 - MSM (Methylsulfonylmethane) applied topically brightens the skin while moisturizing.
-MSM is excellent with Vitamin C because enhances the production of “collagen bundles” that prevent skin sagging.
+MSM is excellent with Vitamin C because it enhances the production of collagen bundles that prevent skin sagging.
 For hair, it is taken in supplement form.
 MSM is a sulfur compound trace and trace mineral found naturally in the body.
 It’s vital to make and bind both keratin and collagen and keeps hair from becoming brittle and thin.
 An MSM deficiency shortens the hair growth phase.
 MSM is commonly used to treat alopecia.

 - Myristoyl Pentapeptide-17

 - Myristoyl Pentapeptide-17 is is a combination peptide in some lash growth serums.
 It delivers Keratin proteins to sparse eyelashes and eyebrows.
 This makes them look thicker and fuller.
 It delivers Keratin proteins to eyelashes and eyebrows.
 Keratin, a building block of hair, makes lashes thicker and healthier.
 When lashes are healthy, they can grow longer.
 When nourished, lashes also look softer.
 Myristoyl Pentapeptide-17 guides cell growth and growth factor secretion to thicken and enhance the appearance of lashes and eyebrows.